domdew23/Alien-Invasion/README.md

 ## Getting Started

-To play Alien Invasion download the repository and navigate to the 'program_files' directory.
-From there run the command from the command line 'python alien_invasion.py'.
+To play Alien Invasion download the repository and navigate to the [program_files](https://github.com/domdew23/Alien-Invasion/tree/master/program_files) directory.
+From there run the command from the command line 'python [alien_invasion.py](https://github.com/domdew23/Alien-Invasion/blob/master/program_files/alien_invasion.py)'.
 Press play and the game will begin.

 ### Prerequisites